 The inclusion of social impacts lags behind environmental impacts.
-The social equity impacts of transport infrastructure (who the "winners" and "looser" are), however, can be very important to how people view and value a project.
+Though the social equity impacts of transport infrastructure (who the "winners" and "looser" are) can be very important to how people view and value a project.
 One of the challenges in including social impacts in CBA is that they often overlap with economic and environmental impacts.
 Air quality and emissions effect people and the natural world, the relocation of jobs associated with new infrastructure has economic as well as social value; and in CBA analysis each impact must be included only once to avoid double counting.
 There is currently minimal established methodology for the monetization of social impacts necessary for CBA.
 Further, CBA is a blunt tool designed to compared the total benefit against the total cost and is badly structured for assessing the distribution of costs and benefits within society (Geurs, Boon, & Van Wee, 2009).

-3.2 Meso- and Macro-Economic Impacts
+3.2 Meso and Macro Economic Impacts

-CBA generally focuses on local impacts, but transportation infrastructure projects, particularly large, expensive projects, also have regional impacts (Iacono & Levinson, 2013).
-Being a microeconomic tool CBA is not well suited to mega projects which are expected to have transformational and macroeconomic impacts (Mackie, Worsley, & Eliasson, 2014) Since most CBA assumes relatively fixed land use, it is liable to underestimate wider economic benefits.
+CBA generally focuses on local impacts, but transportation infrastructure projects, particularly large expensive projects, also have regional impacts (Iacono & Levinson, 2013).
+Being a micro economic tool CBA is not well suited to mega projects which are expected to have transformational and macroeconomic impacts (Mackie, Worsley, & Eliasson, 2014) Since most CBA assumes relatively fixed land use, it is liable to underestimate wider economic benefits.
 Further, many CBAs struggle to account for agglomeration impacts and associated increases in productivity (Laird et al., 2014).

-3.3 Reliance on Models
+3.3 Reliance on models

 Economic assessments of transportation infrastructure schemes are very dependent on predictions of ridership and changes in travel behaviour.
-These are usually based on models, which can generate significant forecast errors, for a variety of reasons (Flyvbjerg, Skamris Holm, & Buhl, 2005; Naess, 2006).
+These are usually based on models and are often wrong (Flyvbjerg, Skamris Holm, & Buhl, 2005; Naess, 2006).
 Transport modelling and forecasting is a major risk factor in economic assessment of transport infrastructure.
-Comparing first-year ridership to first-year travel forecasts Flyvbjerg at al. found that ex-ante transport infrastructure usage predictions were often wrong.
-Examples of rail passenger forecasts overestimations range from 66% to 169% (95% confidence interval), with these forecasts often not becoming more accurate over time.
-Similar to the challenge with inaccuracy in cost forecasting, over-estimation of ridership/road usage can lead to a inaccurate benefit calculation based on assumed - but unrealized - accumulated time savings.
+Comparing first year ridership to first year travel forecasts Flyvbjerg at al. found that ex-ante transport infrastructure usage predictions were often wrong.
+Rail passenger forecasts overestimating range from 66% to 169% (95% confidence interval) and that forecasts have not become more accurate with time.
+Similar to the challenge with inaccuracy in cost forecasting, and over estimation of ridership/road usage would lead to a inaccurate benefit calculation based on assumed - but unrealized - accumulated time savings.